Our mission is to inform, connect, and engage our community to strengthen the civic health of our region.

 - 1:30 p.m.: Program ends

-When purchased in advance on Brown Paper Tickets, lunch costs $13 for members, $18 for non-members and $5 for Young Adults (29 and under).
+When purchased in advance on Brown Paper Tickets, lunch costs $15 for members, $18 for non-members and $5 for young adults (29 and under).
 Reservations are strongly encouraged so that we can plan an appropriate amount of seating and food for the expected audience.
-A limited number of tickets may be available at the door at the cost of $15 for members and $20 for non-members.
+A limited number of tickets may be available at the door at the cost of $17 ($15 if paying by cash or check) for members and $20 for non-members.
 The program is open to the public.

 ADA approved listening devices for the hearing impaired are available upon request.